Ariodante: Act 2

 Polinesso and Ariodante meet; Polinesso feigns astonishment when Ariodante tells him he is betrothed to Ginevra, insisting that Ginevra loves him.
-Ariodante refuses to believe it.
+Ariodante refuses to believe it and threatens to kill Polinesso if he is found to be lying (Aria: Tu preparati a morire).
 This is all being observed by Lurcanio, who is hidden.
-Polinesso tells Ariodante to watch as "Ginevra," really Dalinda wearing Ginevra's clothes, admits Polinesso into her bedroom for the night.
-Ariodante is in despair and wants to die (Aria: Tu preparati a morire) but Lurcanio comes from the shadows and advises Ariodante to live, and seek revenge (Aria: Tu vivi).
+Polinesso tells Ariodante to watch as "Ginevra", really Dalinda wearing Ginevra's clothes, admits Polinesso into her bedroom for the night.
+Ariodante is in despair and wants to die but Lurcanio comes from the shadows and advises Ariodante to live, and seek revenge (Aria: Tu vivi).
 Ariodante sadly bewails his beloved's (supposed) infidelity (Aria: Scherza infida).
 As day breaks, Polinesso and Dalinda emerge from the palace.
 Polinesso promises he will reward her, to her delight (Aria: Se tanto piace al cor) and, alone, Polinesso exults in how well his plot is proceeding (Aria: Se l'inganno).